 When choosing dog food, you should check the list of ingredients AND the nutritional content of the food.

-Let’s now look at the popular types of dog food which should help you decide on the best diet for your Poodle.
+Let’s now look at the popular types of dog food that should help you decide on the best diet for your Poodle.

 Dry dog foods are one of the most popular choices.
 There are two main types – KIBBLE and COLD-PRESSED.